-This outdoor home security camera has all the features you’ll need, combined with motion detection and an integrated spotlight.
-With Ring Spotlight’s wide field of view, you’ll get an eyeful in HD with up to 30 feet of night vision.
+The Ring Spotlight Camera has all the features you need in an outdoor security camera, including motion detection and an integrated spotlight.
+With the Ring Spotlight’s wide field of view, you’ll get an eyeful in HD with up to 30 feet of night vision.

 *Amazon.com list price as of 09/21/2021 at 4:04 p.m.
 (MT).
 Read full disclaimer.

 - Mounting bracket

 - Drill bit

 Ring users have reported breaches in their accounts that allowed a stranger access without authorization.
 Ring says breaches are avoidable if you use security best practices for internet-connected devices:

 - Reset passwords regularly